oljung/portfolio-project-one/README.md

     - Used to change image file size for shorter loading times without quiality loss.

 1. [contrast tester](https://webaim.org/resources/contrastchecker/)
-    - The Webaim contrast tester eas used to check if contrast was good enough to display text on the selected background.
+    - The Webaim contrast tester is used to check if contrast was good enough to display text on the selected background.
 ## 4. Testing

 ### 4.1 Developmen process